 Blowing Rocks Preserve is an environmental preserve on Jupiter Island in Hobe Sound, Martin County, Florida, USA.
 It is owned by The Nature Conservancy.
 It contains the largest Anastasia limestone outcropping on the state's east coast.
 Breaking waves spray plumes of water through erosion holes; the spray can reach heights of 50ft.
 This distinctive spectacle thus earned the limestone outcrop's name.
 The limestone outcropping also encompasses coquina shells, crustaceans, and sand.The preserve also features several coastal ecotones, including maritime hammocks, mangrove wetlands, and beach dunes.
 Common native species include sea grapes, gumbo limbo, and Sabal palms.
 Invasive exotic plants are removed in order to preserve indigenous flora.
 The preserve includes an educational center, native plant nursery, boardwalk, oceanside path, and a butterfly garden.
 The Hawley Education Center features rotating natural history and art exhibits, and offers environmental education classes and workshops.
-A boardwalk along the Indian River Lagoon contains interpretive signs about the plants, wildlife and area environment.To visit Blowing Rocks Preserve and get the most from your holiday in Hobe Sound, create itinerary details personal to you using our Hobe Sound itinerary builder.
+A boardwalk along the Indian River Lagoon contains interpretive signs about the plants, wildlife and area environment.Take a look at our Hobe Sound holiday planner to schedule your visit to Blowing Rocks Preserve and learn about what else to see and do during your holiday.

 Unable to display map at this time.
 Please try again later.